 - Contact Us

 There are numerous types of roofing available, including metal roofing.
-Metal is known for its durability and versatility as a roofing material.
+Metal is durable and long lasting as there is as a roofing material.
 Even within the category of metal roofing, there are numerous types of roofs.
 The most common division is screw down roofing vs standing seam.
 Take a closer look at each to better understand the difference.

 Screw-down metal roofing is the type of roofing that was used right when this material first became an option for roofs.
 You may also see it called through-fastened or exposed fastener since it relies on screws to attach the metal to your roof.
 For screw-down roofing, the metal used will typically be hardware-store grade.
-The fasteners include neoprene washers to discourage leaks.
+The fasteners include neoprene washers to help discourage leaks.

 Standing-seam metal roofing relies on vertical panels that have dual seams to connect every panel.
 This type of roofing has a very striking appearance thanks to its shadow lines that you can see running from the eaves to the edges.
 It is also very durable and strong when 24 gauge is used.
 We install standing seam metal roofing all over Austin and the Hill Country.
 It is popular due to its high-performance, durability, and minimal maintenance.